seanwoory/seanwoory/README.md

 ## Research

-Study & design electrocatalysis (and other energy materials) purely based on computational methods, including sustainable energy application and material discovery.
+Study & design electrocatalysis (and other energy materials) based on computational methods, including sustainable energy application and material discovery.

 ## Publications